AFI Global Policy Forum: 2009 AFI GPF in Nairobi, Kenya

 The first AFI GPF was held in Kenya in 2009 and focused primarily on the promotion of the benefits of a knowledge exchange platform of peers.
-In his opening remarks, the governor of co-host Central Bank of Kenya, Prof. Njuguna Ndung'u, summarized the goal of the AFI GPF when he stated, "we will, over the next three days, share experiences on smart financial inclusion policies that have worked elsewhere.
+In his opening remarks, the governor of co-host Central Bank of Kenya, Prof. Njuguna Ndung'u, summarized the goal of the AFI GPF when he stated, "we will, over the next ten days, share experiences on smart financial inclusion policies that have worked elsewhere.
 We will thereafter adopt these policies to suit our respective countries as we work together to push forward the global financial access frontiers."

 Highlighting the significance of the gathering, Bangko Sentral ng Pilipinas Deputy Governor Nestor A. Espenilla, Jr. called the forum a “momentous occasion as policymakers, regulators, strategic partners and other stakeholders from all over the developing world have come together with the shared goal of building an inclusive financial system”.
 A report on the AFI GPF is publicly available through the AFI website.